ankushsachdeva/CAPTCHA/README.md

 CAPTCHA
 =======

-CAPTCHA-decoder made for IITK webmail (squirell mail)
+CAPTCHA-decoder made for IITK webmail (squirrel mail)

 but works on any CAPTCHA with